fluxion9/programming-in-C-/Decision Making: Equality and Relational Operators/openAndClosedIntervals.md

 The `&&` `ampersand-ampersand` symbol is what binds the two different conditional statements together into one.
 It is an operator for logical `AND` in c++.
 Therefore a statement like ` input < high && input > low` translates to " input less than high and input greater than low "

 ## Other use cases
 Swapping the positions of the relational operators, will change the boundary of the interval.
-Example instead of of (10, 30) it will become )10, 30( which means All number except those between 10 and 30.
+Example instead of of (10, 30) it will become )10, 30( which means All numbers except those between 10 and 30.